Imputing scales using parcels of items as auxiliary variables

 Let’s impute the data!

-Some plots to explore how the imputation went.
+Below some plots to explore how the imputation goes.

 I don’t see any problematic pattern.
-It looks as I got a proper solution.
+It seems I get a proper solution.
 The distribution of the variables also looks right.

 Last Update: 06/02/2017

 Enders, Craig K. 2010.
 Applied Missing Data Analysis.
 The Guilford Press.

 Eekhout, Iris, Craig K. Enders, Jos W. R. Twisk, Michiel R. de Boer, Henrica

 C. W. de Vet, and Martijn W. Heymans.
 2015.
 “Analyzing Incomplete Item Scores

 in Longitudinal Data by Including Item Score Information as Auxiliary